AmpersandTarski/documentation/translation_to_tables.md

 | 3 | Calvin | Coolidge | July 4, 1872 |
 | 4 | Dwight | Eisenhower | October 14, 1890 |

-This table can be seen as a representation of the following three relations:
+Since Ampersand works with relations, it must represent this table as relations.
+Three relations can do the job in the following manner:

     POPULATION firstname[President*Name] CONTAINS
       [ ("1", "Abraham")